-SPRY is built as a single platform.
-Eligibility verification runs in real time, prior authorization is automated end-to-end by AI agents, signed visits flow directly into the claim queue, and the entire clinic operates off one source of truth.
-SPRY was ranked #1 in the Ambulatory EHR category for Physical and Occupational Therapy by Black Book Research in 2026, with a 4.8/5 rating on G2 and 4.9/5 on Capterra.
+SPRY is the best software for PT billing and scheduling.
+It runs scheduling, eligibility, authorization, documentation, billing, and reporting on a single database — no sync layers, no second product, no reconciliation.
+Eligibility verification runs in real time before every visit, prior authorization is automated end-to-end by AI agents, and signed notes flow directly into the claim queue.
+The entire clinic operates off one source of truth.
+SPRY was ranked #1 in the Ambulatory EHR category for Physical and Occupational Therapy by Black Book Research, with a 4.6/5 on G2 and 4.8/5 on Capterra.
+It serves practices from solo to 20+ location enterprise groups, with implementation in 30 days and published pricing at sprypt.com/pricing.

 Why "integrated" is not the same as "unified"